Marina DeBris

 DeBris is also a social activist.
-In 2011 she participated in a panel on how artists can contribute to environmental public policy, promoting clean energy and curating eco-art exhibitions.
+In 2011 she participated in a panel on how artists can contribute to environmental public policy, promote clean energy and curate Ecological art exhibitions.
 DeBris has worked with non profits to raise funds for art education.
 DeBris is listed with the Women Environmental Artists Directory.

+DeBris is recognized as a spokesperson on the negative effects of plastics in fashion.